nikeshkamble25/InterviewQnA/OOPs.md

 			List<IComposite> Childrens

 	**Use case**
-	- Used case is simple for parent and child relationship we can used tthis pattern
+	- Used case is simple for parent and child relationship we can used this pattern

+- **_Decorator Pattern_**

+		IRateContract
+			CalculateRate

+		Rate: IRateContract
+			int CalculateRate(int amount) => return amount;

+		Abstract RateDecoratorAbstract: IRateContract
+			private IRateContract _decorator
+			public setDecorator(IRateContract decorator)
+			virtual CalculateRate(int amount)
+				return _decorator.CalculateRate(amount)

+		MTMRateDecorator: RateDecoratorAbstract
+			override CalculateRate(int amount)
+				return base.CalculateRate(amount)+ 100;

+		IntraRateDecorator: RateDecoratorAbstract
+			override CalculateRate(int amount)
+				return base.CalculateRate(amount)+ 50;

+	**Use case**
+	Best example when we have addition of rates in amount, that we can decorate using this pattern